jdx/mise/tasks/running-tasks.md

 # Running Tasks

 See available tasks with `mise tasks`.
 Run a task with `mise task run`, `mise run`, or just `mise r`.
-You might even want to make a shell alias like `alias r='mise r'` since this is likely a common command.
+You might even want to make a shell alias like `alias mr='mise run --'` since this is likely a common command.

 By default, tasks will execute with a maximum of 4 parallel jobs.
 Customize this with the `--jobs` option, `jobs` setting or `MISE_JOBS` environment variable.
 The output normally will be by line, prefixed with the task